- Collar Jobs

 Average Yearly Salary: $50,000

-What does INTJ mean?
+What Does INTJ Mean?

-INTJ stands for introversion, intuition, thinking, and judgment.
-Individuals with INTJ personalities are usually confident, hungry for knowledge, and comfortable in small groups where they can exchange ideas with like-minded people.
-Guided by reason, those with INTJ personality types are usually natural problem solvers dedicated to improving the world around them.
+INTJ signifies introversion, intuition, thinking, and judgment.
+Individuals with this personality type are typically confident, intellectually curious, and prefer engaging in discussions with like-minded peers.
+They are natural problem solvers dedicated to enhancing the world around them.

 -